 Heather Nunes most recently worked in Campus Services at Kennesaw State University in Georgia.
 Prior to her time at KSU, she worked at Virginia Commonwealth University leading student leadership and civic engagement programs, and the Georgia Institute of Technology Student Center.
 Heather earned her Master’s degree from Texas A&M University and her undergraduate degree from Drake University in Iowa.

-Krista is a Program Coordinator for Enrichment Programs, where she mainly focuses on Pre-Professional Advising—both Pre-Medical/Pre-Dental and Pre-Law—and the Individualized and Interdisciplinary Studies Program (IISP).
+Krista is a Pre-Professional Programs Advisor, focusing on Pre-Professional Advising—both Pre-Medical/Pre-Dental and Pre-Law—and the Individualized and Interdisciplinary Studies Program (IISP).
 Krista received her BA in Japanese Studies (IMJR) from UConn and her MA in TESL from Simmons University.
 She returned to UConn as professional staff in 2015 after spending some time teaching in the Japan Exchange and Teaching (JET) Program.
 She enjoys connecting with students through advising and encouraging the development of their diverse passions.
 In her free time, she enjoys hiking, figure skating, studying languages, and playing with her energetic yellow lab.